 Dunbar the second player at the position in this class for Rice, joining Missouri City’s Devin Gunter who made his commitment to Rice on June 13.
 He’s also the fourth man to join the 2020 class this month.

 There’s a lot to like about Dunbar on the field.
 He’s relentless in pursuit and plays with intensity.
 He has a proven ability to play on an island and win one-on-one battles, something he’ll do a lot of during his time at South Main.
-Dunbar is an asset in coverage and he should only get better with more time on the field during his senior year.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Dunbar is an asset in coverage and he should only get better with more time on the field during his senior year.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.